kittrellbj/ptapp/README.md

 ### Dedication

-This app is dedicated to the memory of (https://www.odmp.org/officer/27337-deputy-sergeant-martin-shields-jr)[Deputy Sergeant Martin Shields, Jr.] of the Hinds County Sheriff's Department.
+This app is dedicated to the memory of [https://www.odmp.org/officer/27337-deputy-sergeant-martin-shields-jr](Deputy Sergeant Martin Shields, Jr.) of the Hinds County Sheriff's Department.
 He was killed on February 23rd, 2025, when he responded to a domestic violence call.
 He was 37 years old.
 He was and will always be my friend.